Youtube vs. Vimeo for schoolsDecember 2, 2020

 It’s a question that many schools struggle with when deciding where to host their valuable video content: should I use YouTube or Vimeo?
-These are two of the most popular video hosting platforms available, each with its own set of pros and cons.
-When choosing which platform is right for your school, there are some key considerations to take into account.The first step is understanding the difference between these two powerful platforms before you go ahead and make a decision.
-After all, you’ve likely invested a lot of time and effort into creating video content that highlights your school, so you’ll want to ensure the hosting platform is working for you.
+These are the two most popular video hosting platforms available, each with its own set of pros and cons.

 Why is video content so important?

-Let’s now take a look at each hosting platform a little closer to help determine which might be the best fit for your school’s video content needs.
+Now let’s take a closer look at each hosting platform to help determine the best fit for your school’s videos.

-With over 2 billion active users per month and 500 hours of content uploaded every minute, YouTube comes across as the most popular kid on the block, especially among content creators due to its high traffic flow.
+With over 2 billion active users per month and 500 hours of content uploaded every minute, YouTube comes across as the most popular kid on the block, especially among content creators.
 Just by creating an account, YouTube permits users to upload, share, and store videos, run targeted advertising campaigns, and embed videos on other websites.
 The best part?
 YouTube is completely free – no hidden costs or fees here!

 A significant competitive advantage for YouTube is that it’s owned by Google.
-This means that the world’s largest search engine prioritizes YouTube videos in search results over its competitors.
+This means that the world’s largest search engine prioritises YouTube videos in search results over other hosting platforms.
 That’s a pretty big perk if you’re looking to boost SEO for your school website.

 - Traffic to YouTube is significantly higher than it is to Vimeo

-- Google prioritizes YouTube videos in search results
+- Google prioritises YouTube videos in search results

 - YouTube is 100% free to use